-It is interesting to note that the two experimentally validated hits, LabMol-17 and LabMol-19, are pretty dissimilar from the most potent compound (33) in the training set (Tc of 0.60 and 0.63, respectively (Table S5, Supplementary Material)).
+It is interesting to note that the two experimentally validated hits, LabMol-17 and LabMol-19, are dissimilar from the most potent compound (33) in the training set (Tc of 0.60 and 0.63, respectively (Table S5, Supplementary Material)).
+More interestingly, the most active hit, LabMol-17, is very dissimilar from the current schistosomicidal drug, PZQ (Tc = 0.07) and oltipraz (Tc = 0.08), and also from other known drugs (Figure 7).